Mary-Tyler-Moore/pet-partners/README.md

 <br />

 ## What to Expect:
 ***Lots*** of cute pictures of pets.
-We are starting off by offering with cats :cat: dogs :dog: and rabbits :rabbit2: on short-term lease, but we are also open to exotic :dragon: varieties of pets as well. ***Pet Partners*** will house and nurture any type of pet as long as that pet brings their owner joy.
+We are starting off by offering cats :cat2: , dogs :dog2: and rabbits :rabbit2: on short-term lease, but we are also open to exotic :dragon: varieties of pets as well. ***Pet Partners*** will house and nurture any type of pet as long as that pet brings their owner joy. ***Our mission*** is to bring joy to everyone through the power of pets.
+If your pet brings you joy, then there is a good chance if will bring someone else joy as well.

 Please :pray: make a Pull Request if you would like to add your favorite pet to the list below.